Mark Reid, Marriage & Family Therapist

 Influential educator Stephen Covey wrote, “If I were to summarize in one sentence the single most important principle I have learned in the field of interpersonal relations, it would be this: Seek first to understand, then to be understood.”
 That’s the right order for our apologizer to follow, too.

-Many conflicts between people are more complicated than a four-step model, used once, can fully resolve.
+Many conflicts between people are more complicated and can't be fully resolved in one conversation.
 Especially when the situations have been ongoing, there are usually hurts and complaints on both sides.
 I might hurt you unknowingly and you might react in a way that hurts me—which makes me feel that you are the cause of my pain, so I react negatively, and so on, over time.
 If things have become snarled into a tangle of reactions and counterreactions, it can be a dicey situation in which to offer an apology.
 For one thing, whose responsibility is it to go first?
 For another, in a troubled relationship, people often lack faith that they will get their “turns.”
 How do you make it fair to everyone involved?
 If everyone feels hurt, no one may be inclined to apologize.
 But if one brave and humble person is willing to offer a sincere apology, you have a way to begin the healing that’s needed.

 If you are the one taking the first step toward making an apology—regardless of how hurt or angry you are about something the other person did—you must set your own need for an apology aside, temporarily.
 That’s much harder than it might sound.
 It requires remembering that the point here is to do what you can do to restore your relationship, while keeping track of your needs, too.
 It’s only after the first round of the apology process (all four steps) that you get to bring up your own grievance.
 At that point, roles are exchanged, and the person previously in the role of injured party becomes the apologizer and has to inquire and listen, and so on.
 We’re talking about taking turns, so that everyone’s hurt is dealt with.
 The first apology is not always the final, tidy resolution; rather, it can be just the first round, the beginning of an ongoing conversation—or one that can be reopened when needed.